ebenezerraph/greetings/README.md

 # Greetings
-This is a simple web project that displays a greeting and provides interactive buttons and modals.
+This is a simple web project that displays a greeting and includes interactive buttons and modals.

 ## Features
 - It greets the visitor according to the time of day.